Contact Us

 Identify and eliminate insider threats before they damage your business

 Whether acting out of malice or negligence, insider threats pose a significant cyber security risk to all organisations.
-Data from Kroll’s quarterly Threat Landscape reports indicate that the rise in insider threats is showing no signs of slowing down, in many cases exacerbated post-pandemic.
+Data from Kroll’s quarterly Threat Landscape reports indicate that the rise in internal threats is showing no signs of slowing down, in many cases exacerbated post-pandemic.

 While the dangers posed by insider threats are becoming more widely recognised, not enough resources are being allocated to mitigate the risk they pose.
 As threat actors become more sophisticated and attacks continue to target employees, the human and technological defences of every organisation need to keep up.